In this article

 These subscribers occasionally interact with campaigns.
 Continue sending campaigns to this audience and hope the ranking improves over time.

 These subscribers have a neutral score.
-They are likely new to WordFly.
-They may have been sent campaign(s) but have not interacted with them yet.
+They may have been sent more than four campaigns but have not interacted with them yet.
 Alternatively they may have previously had a negative score but are now improving.
-Continue sending campaigns to this audience and hope the ranking improves over time.
+These subscribers are good candidates for a targeted reengagement campaign.

-These subscribers are the least interested in your campaigns.
-They may have clicked Unsubscribe, filed an Abuse Complaint, Hard Bounced 1 time, or are Blacklisted.
+These subscribers have interacted in a negative way to your campaigns.
+They may have clicked unsubscribe, filed an abuse complaint, hard bounced one time, or been blocklisted in WordFly.
 They should not be emailed.
 You cannot segment by this rating.
 We automatically exclude these subscribers from standard campaigns sent to over 5,000.